rfezzani/pyimof/doc/source/overview.rst

 Visualizing optical flow is made easy using the :mod:`pyimof.display` module

-- the :func:`pyimof.display.plot` function applies a colormap (preferably circular ;-)) to the optical flow according to its direction and magnitude.
-A color-wheel showing the color code is also displayed to ease resulting image understanding.
+- the :func:`pyimof.display.plot` function applies a colormap (preferably circular 😉) to the optical flow according to its direction and magnitude.
+An optional color-wheel showing the color code can also be displayed to ease resulting image understanding.
 - the :func:`pyimof.display.quiver` function draws a quiver plot with multiple option for coloring the arrows and displaying a background image.